craig08/footprints/index.md

-> The more you give, the more you receive.

-## Things about Chung-Yu (Craig) Chi
+## Chung-Yu (Craig) Chi

-Currently, a master's student studying in CS department of Univ of California, Irvine.
-Before this, I was a senior product developer at Cloud Service Team in [Synology Inc., Taipei](https://www.synology.com/en-global), and also one of the creators of [Synology C2](https://c2.synology.com/en-us) cloud platform and [Synology Hybrid Share](https://nascompares.com/2019/09/04/synology-nas-2020-and-dsm-7-0-in-berlin/) (please search `Hybrid Share` in this page).
+Currently, a master's student studying in CS department of the University of California, Irvine.
+Before this, I was a senior product developer at Cloud Service Team in [Synology Inc., Taipei](https://www.synology.com/en-global), and also one of the creators of [Synology C2](https://c2.synology.com/en-us) cloud platform and [Synology Hybrid Share](https://www.servethehome.com/synology-outlines-2020-strategy-in-nyc/#attachment_37917).

 I have -